 Overview

 Since 2017, Sesame Workshop and the International Rescue Committee (IRC) have worked together to give children affected by conflict and crisis in the Middle East the support they need to learn, grow and thrive.
-The name of the program is Ahlan Simsim, meaning "Welcome Sesame" in Arabic.
+Ahlan Simsim meaning “Welcome Sesame” in Arabicis the single largest early childhood development initiative in the history of humanitarian response.

 The "Ahlan Simsim” TV show

-Ahlan Simsim,” is an all new Arabic-language TV show that combines classic characters like Elmo and the Cookie Monster with new characters such as “Jad,” who was forced to flee his home, and “Basma,” who welcomed Jad when he arrived in his new community.
+Ahlan Simsim, is an all-new Arabic-language TV show that combines classic characters like Elmo and the Cookie Monster with new characters such as “Jad,” who was forced to flee his home, “Basma,” who welcomed Jad when he arrived in his new community, and "Ameera", who lives with a disability.
+The Ahlan Simsim TV show has reached over 29 million children across the Middle East and North Africa since its launch.

 Two girls laugh with Elmo at a Ahlan Simsim location.